michellepicoli/segmetric/README.md

 <!-- badges: end -->

-The `segmetric` is an open source package that provides a set of metrics for analysis and evaluation of geospatial segmentation.
+The `segmetric` is an open source package that provides a set of metrics for analyzing and evaluating geospatial segmentations.
 It implements 28 supervised metrics used in literature for spatial segmentation assessment (see References below).